 Stuck for ideas on what to do in Brisbane?
 Craving adventure and an escape from the concrete jungle?
-Now that the restrictions have been lifted, what better time to jump in the car and explore some of these awesome places within 150km of the River City!
+Now that the restrictions have been lifted, what better time to jump in the car and explore some of these awesome places around the River City!

 You might raise your eyebrows at this suggestion, but Queensland’s historical hometown has much to offer with cafes, craft breweries and restaurants.
 For the perfect day trip itinerary, you could have breakfast at the popular café Rafter & Rose, then make your way down the street to check out retro clothing and brick-a- brac at the Ipswich Antiques Centre at midday, then finish off the afternoon paying a visit to the cute wallabies at the wildlife sanctuary in Queens Park.

 I may be biased, being my hometown and all, but there is nothing like a charming country city to escape to.
 This quaint regional city is only 125km west of Brisbane and is home to some of the best gardens and oldest houses in the state.
 I would suggest a walk to Picnic Point lookout or the Japanese garden, then grab a quick bite to eat and admire the funky street art dotted around the CBD laneways.

 If you love a challenge, and eager to get your hiking boots on again, there are plenty of incredible mountains to climb within about 70km drive– Mt Ngungun, Mt Tibrogargen and Mt Beerwah are the most well known.
 They all offer beautiful views and that sense of well-earned accomplishment once you reach the peak.